luau-lang/luau/rfcs/require-by-string.md

 ```

 #### Impact on `debug.info` output

-In order for the above approach (using `debug.info` to obtain the requiring file's path) to work properly, we need to change the `chunkname` that is passed to `luau_load` [here](https://github.com/Roblox/luau/blob/e25de95445f2d635a125ab463426bb7fda017093/CLI/Repl.cpp#L152) to be an absolute path.
-This slightly changes the behavior of `debug.info`: the source file name returned by `debug.info` will now be an absolute path to the file rather than the string that was used to require that file.

 The current implementation also has a slight inconsistency that should be addressed.
 When executing a Luau script directly (launching Luau with a command-line argument: `"luau script.luau"`), that base script's name is internally stored with a file extension.
 However, files that are later required are stored with this extension omitted.
 As a result, the output of `debug.info` depends on whether the file was the base Luau script being executed or was required as a dependency of the base script.